-This free online Debt Calculator will calculate cost of debt in terms of the interest you could be earning on the interest charges you are paying.
+This Cost of Debt Calculator will calculate debt costs in terms of the interest you could be earning on the interest charges you are paying.
 As you will soon see, the interest charges you are paying on your debts is only the tip of the "cost of debt" iceberg.

 If you're not familiar with the term "opportunity cost," then shame on our public educational system.
 Why?
 Because an acute understanding and awareness of that term is critical to the amount of financial happiness you will experience in your lifetime.